Line Friends: Brown & Friends

-On December 12, 2019, Netflix collaborate with Line Friends to create an original animated series based on the characters from Brown & Friends.
+On December 12, 2019, Netflix collaborated with Line Friends to create an original animated series based on the characters from Brown & Friends.

 All the episodes from the first season, including 3 special episodes based on seasonal occasions, such as Halloween and Christmas, released on December 29, 2022.

+Unnamed anime television series

+On May 15, 2023, it was announced that the fourth generation of the LINE Creators Support Program would inspire an anime television series adaptation that would premiere on CBC TV in 2024.